stdombek/docs/content/en/docs/Acquisitions/Orders/_index.md

 In FOLIO, you can create either [one-time orders](#creating-a-one-time-order) or [ongoing orders](#creating-an-ongoing-order).
 One-time orders should be used for items fulfilled within the year, like monographs.
 Ongoing orders generally span multiple years, and you usually pay as you receive each item.
 You would want to create an ongoing order for a journal subscription, for example.

 Once you create an order, you need to [add at least one order line to the order](#adding-an-order-line-to-an-order) so the [order can be opened](#opening-an-order) and the acquisitions process can begin.
-You can also initiate order creation from the Inventory app by searching for an instance and clicking [Inventory > Actions > Create new order]({{< ref "/inventory.md#creating-a-new-order" >}}) for more information.
+You can also initiate order creation from the Inventory app by searching for an instance and clicking [Actions > New order](../platform-essentials/keyboard-shortcuts/keyboardshortcuts/) for more information.

 ### Creating a one-time order